 When faced with industry competition, it can be easy to get caught up in what other companies are doing to reach the same audience.
 These methods may not be appropriate for your unique business, though.
 HOW Design blogger Tim Williams explains that telling customers you’re capable of something you’re not damages your credibility.

 Focus on your strengths and make sure they’re well-portrayed in your drip marketing and email efforts.
-Demonstrate expertise by sharing unique insight and providing customers with information pertaining to current trends in the industry and how your brand is addressing them.
+Demonstrate expertise by sharing unique insight and providing customers with information about current trends in the industry and how your brand is addressing them.

 If you’ve been relying on the same internet marketing service for some time, you’ve probably grown attached to the technology.
 However, just because a solution has become central to your email marketing endeavors doesn’t mean it’s the best one for your expanding business.
 Determine whether your service provider meets your needs by offering top targeting capabilities, audience segmentation and tools to create effective drip marketing campaigns.